-Let's review what is considered a "Prescription" in Massachusetts
+Bedside orders are considered a "Prescription" in Massachusetts requiring an MCSR and DEA

-- 3. Written (or in EMR) Orders in patient chart (inpatient or out-patient duration) - The Federal Drug Enforcement Agency (DEA) specifically EXCLUDES medication and/or test and therapeutic orders written in patient bedside charts (or via Electronic Medical Record) as a prescriptive practice requiring registration for an MCSR and/or DEA registration - HOWEVER, Massachusetts law DOES require registration for prescriptive authority for all prescribers (including MDs and APRNs) to provide orders written (or electronic) in bedside charts - For this reason, all prescribers in Massachusetts (including MDs and APRNs) cannot write orders AT ALL (including pre-op or post-op) without a Massachusetts Controlled Substance Registration (MCSR) and if ordering narcotics, a DEA registration (see slide 19) - A "co-signature" is neither required nor does it exempt CRNAs from obtaining a MCSR and DEA to write orders (written or EMR)
+Written Orders in bedside chart (written/EMR and in both inpatient and outpatient settings)

+- The Federal Drug Enforcement Agency (DEA) specifically EXCLUDES bedside orders in patient charts requiring prescriptive authority - However, Massachusetts law INCLUDES orders written at the patient's bedside/EMR charts requiring prescriptive authority.
+For this reason, all prescribers in Massachusetts (including MDs and APRNs) cannot write orders AT ALL (including pre-op or post-op) without an MCSR - A "co-signature" is neither required nor does it exempt CRNAs from obtaining an MCSR to write orders (written or EMR) DO NOT DO IT!